Surviving the War in Ukraine

 A Original Floret Film

-Earlier this year, Floret Flower Farm discovered Alla and her unique seed catalog.
+In 2024, Floret Flower Farm discovered Alla and her unique seed catalog.
 They created a beautiful film about Alla, her garden and the war in Ukraine.

 Alla-Olkhovska-Gardening-in-a-War-Zone-Floret-Film